discordjs/discord.js/CONTRIBUTING.md

 To get ready to work on the codebase, please do the following:

 1. Fork & clone the repository
-2. Run `npm install`, or `npm install --no-optional` if you're not working on voice
+2. Run `npm install`
-3. Code your heart out!
+3. If you're working on voice, also run `npm install node-opus` or `npm install opusscript`
-4. Run `npm test` to run ESLint
+4. Code your heart out!
-5. Run `npm run docs` to build any documentation changes
+5. Run `npm test` to run ESLint and ensure any JSDoc changes are valid
 6. [Submit a pull request](https://github.com/hydrabolt/discord.js/compare)